 Ingredients:

-4 green tomatoes
+4 green tomatoes1/2 garlic clove

 2 avocados